JannisKohle/PythonTracker/README.md

 -install git and python if you haven't already

--Clone this Repo into your Project directory.
+-Clone this Repo into your Project directory:
-'cd path/to/your/project/directory'
+'cd path/to/your/project/directory',
 'git clone github.com/JannisKohle/PythonTracker'

 -Specify file to track: 'pytracker filename {name_of_your_python_file}'